fajoaq/e-commerce-solidjs/README.md

   > Imported in JavaScript or referenced in templates/CSS via relative paths.
 Such references will be handled by webpack.

   > Placed in the public directory and referenced via absolute paths.
 These assets will simply be copied and not go through webpack.

+- Added a store for product and customer data.
+It's as simple as importing the "homepageProducts, setHomepageProducts" etc where needed.

+  import { createStore } from "solid-js/store";

+  const [homepageProducts, setHomepageProducts] = createStore({
+  featuredProducts: [],
+  bestSellers: [],
+  });